hypergrok/chunkit/README.md

 1. Go to [app.chunkit.dev](https://app.chunkit.dev) and log in.
 2. Navigate to Deploy API section.
 3. Generate a new API key.
-4. For usage, use the same steps as above, but initialize the chunker with your api key:
+4. Same usage as above, but initialize Chunker with API key:

 ```python
 from chunkit import Chunker

 # Initialize the Chunker
 chunker = Chunker(api_key='your-api-key-here')
 ```